eirikt/default-webapp-vue-vite-vercel/README.md

 It's all cramped together... we want to use the entire screen.
 We need som styling.

-To fix the page layout, we could use Tailwind's Flexbox classes.
+To fix the page layout, we can use Tailwind's Flexbox classes.
-Tailwind's Flexbox classes is more or less a one-to-one mapping of standard CSS Flexbox directives.
+Tailwind's Flexbox classes are more or less a one-to-one mapping of standard CSS Flexbox directives.

 The `article` element represents an entire page in this application.
 ```html
 <article class="flex flex-col justify-between h-dvh">
 ```
+The Flexbox direction class `flex-col` aligns the flexbox items vertically.

 The `h-*` Tailwind classes are utilities for setting the height of an element.
 The `h-screen` class is equivalent to `height: 100vh;`.
 The `h-svh` class is equivalent to `height: 100svh;`.

+The `h-dvh` class is equivalent to `height: 100dvh;` It will use the current viewport height, excluding user agent’s interface.
 See: https://tennant.io/css-viewport-units-what-they-mean-vh-dvh-svh-etc/

-The `section` HTML element represents a vertical full-width box of content.
+The `section` HTML element represents a horizontal full-width box in this application.
 ```html
 <section class="basis-full">
 ```
 The `basis-*` Tailwind classes are utilities for controlling the initial size of flex items.
 The `basis-full` class is equivalent to `flex-basis: 100%;`.

-Also, add Flexbox to footer.
+Also, add Flexbox to the footer.
 Flexbox declarations may be arbitrarily nested:
 ```html
 <footer class="flex flex-row justify-between">
 ```
+(The Flexbox direction class `flex-row` is the default and may be omitted.)

 ...